bbauska/W3Cx-3of5/README.md

 <h4>Introduction</h4>

-After seeing the principle of embedding microdata in an HTML page, we now present some structured data test tools you can use to check if your data are correct.
+<p>After seeing the principle of embedding microdata in an HTML page, we now present some structured data test tools you can use to check if your data are correct.</p>
 <!------------------------------------------------------------------------------------------------>
 <!---------------------- 58. picture of diverse tools used by workers (73) ----------------------->
 <!------------------------------------------------------------------------------------------------>